turbot/guardrails-docs/docs/getting-started/getting-started-gcp/connect-a-project/index.md

 ---
 title: Connect a GCP Project to Guardrails
-sidebar_label: Connect a GCP Project to Guardrails
+sidebar_label: Connect a GCP Project
 ---